grafnu/daq-1/README.md

 DAQ is a framework designed to test and operate IoT devices in an enterprise IoT environment.
-Nominally about device testing and qualification, Device Automated Qualification (DAQ), provides a means to _automate_ many capabilities, resulting in a more mangagable, robust, and secure platform.
+Nominally about device testing and qualification, Device Automated Qualification (DAQ), provides a means to _automate_ many capabilities, resulting in a more manageable, robust, and secure platform.

 Join the [daq-users@googlegroups.com](https://groups.google.com/forum/#!forum/daq-users) email